We work with resource managers to identify problems and determine how to translate data into decisions.

 Fiona Johnston is working with BC Hydro to evaluate data from decades of experimental flow manipulations to understand how power generation interacts with social and ecological values of communities and ecosystems.

-Olivia Schaefer is collaborating with the BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development to create a sustainable management plan for Bull Trout in Meziadin Lake.
+Olivia Schaefer is collaborating with the BC Ministry of Water, Land and Resource Stewardship to create a sustainable management plan for Bull Trout in Meziadin Lake.
 This work integrates data from acoustically and PIT tagged fish and creel surveys to help understand population productivity, fishing mortality and spawning behaviour.

 Brett van Poorten is currently evaluating recovery targets for Bull Trout in Pinto Lake based on sporadic tagging data collected over four decades.
 This work is unique because of a cutthroat trout invasion perceived to influence recovery rates.